|

 to a newly added full clean "installation" of

-the EAW game.
+the stock EAW game.
 More on this later.

-There are several HexEdited replacement eaw.exe's
+are several HexEdited replacement eaw.exe's available.
+Two worth

-available.
-Some worth mention here includes the so called un-official 1.2a enhancement version, which presumably was hex-edited.
+mention here includes the so called un-official 1.2a enhancement

-updater with fixes to the exe with some game data modifications as well.
-(It is considered to be a 1.2 executable
+game data modifications as well.
+(It is considered to be a 1.2

 custom HexEdit "upgrades".